uofuseismo/anxcor/README.md

 ## Acknowledgements
 Kevin A. Mendoza served as chief architect and programmer of ANXCOR.
 Development of the project was inspired by Dr. Fan-Chi Lin's work in Ambient Noise Seismic Tomography.
 Many of the routines implemented here were written after careful consultation with him and his Graduate Student work group (However, none of their code was copied or directly translated into anxcor).
-Ph.D.
-Candidate Elizableth Berg especially was integral to the success of this project.

 ## Attribution
+Mendoza, Kevin Anthony, Ben Baker, and Kristine L. Pankow.
+"ANXCOR: Ambient Noise Cross-Correlation with Python."
+AGU Fall Meeting 2019.
+AGU, 2019.

 ## Known Issues